 Teaching in the School of Management and Business is underpinned by research.
 Our academic staff publish their work in leading academic journals and regularly act as consultants to a range of organizations.
 In the most recent Research Assessment Exercise (2008) 60% of research submitted by the Department was rated as being internationally recognised, with 25% being rated internationally excellent.

 As well as being active researchers, our lecturers have a professional economics background, so that by applying their real-world knowledge to theoretical concepts, your learning experience is firmly located in the context of proper professional practice.
 We also believe strongly in a teaching model which requires active student involvement rather than passive information-gathering, ensuring that you can meet the demands of potential employers on graduation.

 We have arrangements with many partner universities overseas to deliver short academic programmes (2 weeks) to small groups of management and business students (on a self-funding basis), to enable you to experience the impact of the cultural environment when conducting business abroad.
-If you are interested in learning about the Chinese business mind, economic development in Russia or financial systems in Japan, then this is definitely an opportunity not to be missed!
+We currently have partner universities in India, China, Russia, Japan, the United Arab Emirates and Brazil and our portfolio of countries is rapidly expanding.

 Blwyddyn 1 Craidd (90 Credydau) You must pass a minimum of 100 credits to proceed to Part 2

 Economic Principles And Skills 1 EC10120

 Hot Topics In Economics EC11110